 Polyps on the intestinal walls give out symptoms rarely, but they can turn into malignant tumours over time.
-Therefore, it is better to get rid of polyps when they are detected.
-Intestinal polyp and oncology are closely related, and consultation with a doctor is necessary in cases of their detection.
+Therefore, it is better to get rid of polyps, and consultation with a doctor is necessary in cases of their detection.

-Intestinal polyp – oncology?
+Intestinal polyps – oncology?
 Not yet.
-Polyps themselves are benign growths that rarely worsen a persons well-being.
+Polyps themselves are benign growths that rarely worsen a person’s well-being.
 But they can transform into malignant, ill-treatable tumours.
-Therefore, it is recommended to remove polyps when they are detected.

 It is still not known precisely why the cells begin to turn into atypical and form tumours suddenly.
 Analysis of the incidence helped to identify factors that increase the risk of polyp growth:

-It is very fast and painless.
-When a polyp is detected, the doctor sends a tool into it, injects a little liquid into the intestinal wall under the polyp so that the borders of the neoplasm are clearly visible.
 Then a special nozzle-loop captures the polyp, tightens its leg and cuts off the intestinal wall, passing an electric current around the loop.
-Intestinal polyp, oncology and other pathologies can be prevented by maintaining the body in a healthy state, and colonic hydrotherapy can help.
+My opinion is that we can prevent intestinal polyps, oncology and other pathologies by maintaining the body in a healthy state, and colonic hydrotherapy can help.